elastic/terraform-provider-ec/docs/limitations.md

 # Limitations

-This document aims to document the limitations of the terraform provider
+This document aims to document the limitations of the terraform provider for development purposes.
+Intended as internal (temporary) documentation and will be removed eventually.

 ## Version field diff

-When upgrading the version of a deployment from A to B, the diff will look like:
+When upgrading the version of a deployment from A to B, the diff will look like this:

 ```diff
 An execution plan has been generated and is shown below.